Wednesday 9th May 2007

 Sunday 10th June 2001

-The CVS respository for the SimCoupe project at SourceForge has finally been updated.
+The CVS repository for the SimCoupe project has finally been updated.
 The code currently builds for Win32 (native) and Linux/BeOS/Win32 (SDL), and provisionally for MacOS too.

 Tuesday 1st May 2001